softbankrobotics-labs/pepper-mask-detection/README.md

 It is based on [AIZoo's FaceMaskDetection](https://github.com/AIZOOTech/FaceMaskDetection), and uses the same model, running on Pepper's tablet, using OpenCV.

-This can be used to make Pepper give a personalized welcome to human depending on whether they are wearing a frame or not.
+This can be used to make Pepper give a personalized welcome to human depending on whether they are wearing a mask or not.

 ## 1. Video demonstration

-See [this video](https://youtu.be/4Ll40uxssBs) (which is based on an early versions of this app, the current GUI has evolved).
+See [this video](https://youtu.be/4Ll40uxssBs) (which is based on an early version of this app, the current GUI has evolved).

 ## 2. Getting started